sjeung/bids-specification/src/04-modality-specific-files/10-functional-near-infrared-spectroscopy.md

 However, to improve searchability and ease of access for users it is useful to know if short channels were included in the fNIRS measurements, this information is stored in the field `ShortChannelCount`.
+If the field `ShortChannelCount` is populated, then the optional column `short_channel` may be used in `*_channels.tsv` to describe which channels were specified as short.

 Generic fields that MUST be present: